EV PLAN

 Kentucky’s Electric Vehicle Infrastructure Deployment Plan

 Kentucky is actively implementing its EV Plan.
 The plan’s vision is a reliable, accessible, convenient, and affordable EV charging network that supports transportation choices, energy diversification, economic development and environmental sustainability for all Kentuckians.
 This includes ongoing outreach to industry and agency partners.
-A third Request for Proposals (RFP) was issued in September 2024 and proposals were due in October 2024.
+A third Request for Proposals (RFP) was issued in September 2024.
+Awards were announced in December 2024.
+Click here to learn more.

 Kentucky's EV Charging Program